December 26th, 2014

 COPD, is short for Chronic Obstructive Pulmonary Disease.
 COPD is progressive illness that makes it very difficult to breathe properly.
-“Progressive” means that COPD gets worse with time.
-One of COPD’s most common symptoms is heavy coughing.
+“Progressive” means that the disease gets worse with time.
+One of the most common symptoms with this condition is heavy coughing.
 Coughing produces a lot of mucus (slimy substance produced by body) causing chest tightness,wheezing and shortness of breath.

-Cigarette smoking is generally regarded as one of the main triggers for COPD.
-Most people suffering from COPD are aslo usually light to heavy smokers.
-Long-term exposure to large amounts of lung irritants such as air pollution, dust,chemical fumes are also big contributors to people being diagnosed with COPD disease.
+Cigarette smoking is generally regarded as one of the main triggers for Chronic Obstructive Pulmonary disorders.
+Most people suffering from COPD are also usually smokers.
+Long-term exposure to large amounts of lung irritants such as air pollution, smoke, dust,chemical fumes are also big contributors to people being diagnosed with this disease.
 To better understand COPD, its beneficial to know about the function of the lungs and how the breathing processes take place .
 The air coming in through the mouth goes straight to your windpipe, then to the bronchial tubes inside the lungs.
 Inside your lungs, there are also many other smaller, thinner tubes that branch out from the bronchial tubes called bronchioles.

 The bronchioles are directly connected as a bunch of small round air sacs called the alveoli.
 The tiny blood vessels known as capillaries run inside the walls of the alveoli.As soon as air goes to the alveoli, the oxygen in the air goes through the air sac wall then into the blood through the capillaries.
 At the same time, the carbon dioxide waste gas goes into the air sacs coming from the capillaries.
 This procedure is known as a gas exchange.